Buttenheim: Schloss Buttenheim

-In 1630, the Stiebars were stripped of their holdings at Imperial behest for having taken part in the Protestant Union’s struggles, putting Buttenheim, and thereby the Lower Castle, under Prince Georg Ludwig von Schwarzenberg’s ownership.
+In 1630, the Stiebars were stripped of their holdings at Imperial behest for having taken part in the Protestant Union's struggles, putting Buttenheim, and thereby the Lower Castle, under Prince Georg Ludwig von Schwarzenberg's ownership.
 The Stiebars, however, got their belongings back in 1648 under the Peace of Westphalia.

 In 1741, the chapel, which still stands today, was built next to the rubble of the castle, which had been destroyed by war.
 The castle lords, however, had to live in a side building.

-In 1762, with Imperial Baron Johann Georg Christoph Wilhelm von Stiebar’s death, this noble family’s main Franconian line died out.
+In 1762, with Imperial Baron Johann Georg Christoph Wilhelm von Stiebar's death, this noble family's main Franconian line died out.
 Their fiefdom went to the High Monasteries of Bamberg and Würzburg, and also partly back to the Duchy of Saxe-Coburg.
 Ownership stayed with the heirs, the widow and the daughters.

-In 1761 the Kammerjunker (variously translated as “page” or “chamberlain”) Wilhelm Christian Friedrich von Seefried wed Elisabeth Sofie von Stiebar, whom he had come to know while he was a student of jurisprudence in Erlangen.
+In 1761 the Kammerjunker (variously translated as "page" or "chamberlain") Wilhelm Christian Friedrich von Seefried wed Elisabeth Sofie von Stiebar, whom he had come to know while he was a student of jurisprudence in Erlangen.
 A few years later, they moved to Buttenheim.
-Since the Lower Castle “...had been destroyed or wiped out by fire (down to) the mediaeval, massive, square tower topped with a mansard roof...”, Wilhelm Christian Friedrich von Seefried built the current Baroque castle in 1774 onto the one tower that still stood, and in which is still found the Evangelical castle chapel.
+Since the Lower Castle "...had been destroyed or wiped out by fire (down to) the mediaeval, massive, square tower topped with a mansard roof...", Wilhelm Christian Friedrich von Seefried built the current Baroque castle in 1774 onto the one tower that still stood, and in which is still found the Evangelical castle chapel.

 Wilhelm Christian saw to it that the Evangelical castle parish was newly confirmed.
 In 1790, Wilhelm Christian, who had set himself all his life to strengthening the Evangelical faith, was raised to the Imperial Barony.
-In 1814, a “Protestant castle parish” from the “Castle Chaplaincy” was consecrated, and on 27 August 1826, the castle chapel was consecrated as a communal House of God.
+In 1814, a "Protestant castle parish" from the "Castle Chaplaincy" was consecrated, and on 27 August 1826, the castle chapel was consecrated as a communal House of God.

 Even today, the castle chapel still serves the Buttenheim Evangelical parish, which since that time has been put in the care of the parish of Hirschaid, as a House of God.

 Since Wilhelm Christian's time, the castle has been occupied almost uninterruptedly by his descendants.

 Curacy Church in Gunzendorf

-From the Baroque Kuratie-Kirche St. Nikolaus begins the Georgiritt (roughly “George’s Ride”) to the Senftenberg, a nearby mountain.
+From the Baroque Kuratie-Kirche St. Nikolaus begins the Georgiritt (roughly "George's Ride") to the Senftenberg, a nearby mountain.

-Senftenberg with St. George’s Chapel
+Senftenberg with St. George's Chapel

-The Baroque community chapel of St. George on the Senftenberg is the destination of the Georgiritt.
+The Baroque municipality chapel of St. George on the Senftenberg is the destination of the Georgiritt.